Jo Berry: Reconciliation

-Following her father Sir Anthony's assassination, Berry committed her life to conflict resolution.
+Following her father's assassination, Berry committed her life to conflict resolution.
 After Patrick Magee's release from prison in 1999 she went on to meet him several times.
 These meetings over ten months formed the basis of a BBC documentary first broadcast on 13 December 2001.

-In July 2003 Berry spoke at St Ethelburga's Centre for Reconciliation and Peace, a City church itself rebuilt after being destroyed by the IRA in the 1993 Bishopsgate bombing.
+In July 2003 Berry spoke at St Ethelburga's Centre for Reconciliation and Peace, itself rebuilt after being destroyed by the IRA in the 1993 Bishopsgate bombing.
 Her reconciliation work was featured in the film Beyond Right and Wrong.